nbe95/codesys-tools/README.md

 Run `a-b-clear` with the directory of your choice.
 Use the `-r` flag to perform a recursive lookup and clear all underlying project directories.

-> :rotating_light: Any files are identified only by regex on their name!
+> :rotating_light: Any files are identified solely by a regex on their name!
+While I've been using this script a lot for some time and never encountered any problems, think twice before typing!
+You *may* lose some important data.
-Currently there's no dry-mode, so think twice before typing and - as usual - **USE AT YOUR OWN RISK**.
+Currently there's no dry-mode implemented, thus - as usual - **USE AT YOUR OWN RISK**.

 ![A nice screenshot](./doc/screenshot.png)